MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/connect-at-scale-autodeploy.md

 To fulfill the intent of connecting SQL Servers to Azure Arc and get the most out of Azure, Microsoft will automatically deploy the Azure extension for SQL Server on the machine.

-The steps to automatically connect Azure Arc enabled SQL Server are:
+The steps to automatically connect Azure Arc-enabled SQL Server are:

 1. **Initial notification**: Microsoft sends a first email notification 14 days prior to automatically connecting SQL Servers to Azure.
 The email goes to subscription owners if both of the following points are true: